TheOdinProject/curriculum/foundations/installations/computer_basics.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Computer software and hardware
+- Computer software and hardware.
 - How to take screenshots.
-- The importance of strong passwords
+- The importance of strong passwords.

 ### Assignment